25 Sep How should you stand when presenting?

 Can I stand in other ways too?

 Yes, the natural stance is for the times when you need to look and feel strong and unflustered!
 At other times in your presentation you will choose to stand in a whole variety of other body postures that reinforce your message.
 For example, sometimes you will choose to lean because want to come across as more casual and approachable.
-The point is: you need to do what’s necessary to maximise the chance you will influence your audience.
+The point is: you need to do what’s necessary to maximise the chance you will engage and influence your audience.

 Is there stance I should not do as a presenter?